Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 You’ve just separated selling time from delivery time.

-Pick one.
-Design it completely.
-Write the sales page copy, pricing structure, and delivery timeline.
+Pick one leverage offer and design it fully end to end.
+Write the sales page copy, define the pricing structure, and map out the delivery timeline in detail.

 Day 7: Quote New Offer to Next Prospect

-Script: “I’ve been refining how I work with clients, and I think this new structure would be perfect for what you need.
-Here’s how it works...”
+“I’ve been refining how I work with clients, and I think this new structure would be a great fit for what you need.
+Here’s how it works…”

-You need one yes to prove the model works.
-Then you can refine.
+You only need one yes to prove the model works—once you have that, you can refine the details.

 What she changed: